 Norges Bank Investment Management claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-Norges Bank Investment Management has been independently verified for the periods 31 December 1997 through 31 December 2018.
+Norges Bank Investment Management has been independently verified for the periods 31 December 1997 through 31 December 2020.
+A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
+Verification provides assurance on whether the firm's policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
 The verification reports are available upon request.

 Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm's policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
-Verification does not ensure the accuracy of any specific composite presentation.
+Verification does not ensure the accuracy of any specific GIPS composite reports.